chauff/IN4325/projectCoreIR.md

 The final report should also contain a link to a repository (or several) that contain the software you created, the scripts you used to analyze your data, etc.

 Submission: every group uploads their intermediate and final group project reports on Brightspace.
 The reports should be in PDF format.
+Note that after submission a plagiarism check is executed by Turnitin - please make sure to follow the academic rules of writing ([you can read them up here one more time](https://www.tudelft.nl/library/actuele-themas/copyright/c/plagiarism/)).

 The final project report is graded (in combination with the project interviews).